JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

 sudo mkdir /var/log/supervisor
 sudo mkdir /etc/supervisor/
 sudo mkdir /etc/supervisor/conf.d
-sudo cp /home/mark/jper/src/jper/supervisord.conf /etc/supervisor/supervisord.conf
+sudo cp /home/mark/jper/src/jper/deployment/supervisord.conf /etc/supervisor/supervisord.conf
 sudo ln -s /etc/supervisor/supervisord.conf /etc/supervisord.conf
 sudo ln -s /usr/local/bin/supervisord /usr/bin/supervisord
 sudo /usr/sbin/service supervisord start cd /etc/supervisor/conf.d
-sudo ln -s /home/mark/jper/src/jper/jper.conf .
+sudo ln -s /home/mark/jper/src/jper/deployment/jper.conf .
 sudo supervisorctl reread
 sudo supervisorctl update

-go into virtualenv of jper and pip install gunicorn
+Now start up the virtualenv for the jper software and install gunicorn

-NEED LXML ON JPER APP MACHINE
+cd ~/jper/src/jper
+source ../../bin/activate
+pip install gunicorn

+And lxml is also needed on the jper app machine, so run these commands to install it:

-apt-get install libxml2-dev libxslt1-dev python-dev zlib1g-devc
+sudo apt-get install libxml2-dev libxslt1-dev python-dev zlib1g-devc

+mkpasswd is also required by user management scripts in the jper codebase, so run the following command to install it on the machine:

+sudo apt-get install whois

+To actually use the jper software, we must also install it.
+Check the README from the repo for software install instructions, but it should conform to the following:

+cd ~/jper/src/jper
+source ../../bin/activate
+git submodule init
-and make a virtualenv then git clone and submodule init update then pip install -r requirements.txt
+git submodule update
+pip install -r requirements.txt

-added a supervisor file to the jper repo and ln it into the supervisor conf location on app1

-added user mark to sudoers for supervisor restart - this was for codeship but seem to have ssh issues there anyway so ignore for now mark ALL = (root) NOPASSWD:/usr/bin/supervisorctl restart jper

-edited /etc/hosts on app1 to route gateway to the current gateway machine at 10.0.38.122 and also routed store to the gateway from the app machine running jper, so that it can find the store at http://store from its store config
+TODO: need to give su perms to the user that will be running the code, to run the scripts to create, delete users, and move user files.
+See sudoers.
+This only needs to happen on the first jper machine, as it is assumed to coincide with the machine where sftp access is also configured. note the changes required via visudo to the createFTPuser.sh and delete scripts, the scripts themselves document the change required

+Now, configure the hosts on the machine so that requests to the gateway machine go to the correct place (IP correct at time of writing this document)
+Also, put in a route for the server that will be running the document store software too, so that it can be found by the software.

+sudo vim /etc/hosts

+TODO: lookup the hosts file for the current routes to gateway and store

+When ready, the app can be started as follows:

+sudo supervisorctl start jper

+Stopping and status can be performed as expected, with the following commands, when necessary:

+sudo supervisorctl stop jper
+sudo supervisorctl restart jper sudo supervisorctl status

+ADMIN: check that the jper app is always running, eitehr manually with the supervisor command, or by installing your preferred application monitoring and alerting tools.

-### Running the scheduler
+### Running the jper app scheduler

+The jper app includes a scheduler, which in simple configuration can be run by the app itself.
+This however requires restricting the app to one worker and one thread.
+So in production, the app runs on multiple workers (via the supervisor config) and multithreaded (via the app config).
+So the scheduler, which must run to check the SFTP deposits by publishers, and to check unrouted notifications and route them to matched institutions, happen on a regular basis.

-Disk location configurations - make sure enough space for ftptmp and tmparchive Turn off tmparchive when not needed
+TODO: Disk location configurations - make sure enough space for ftptmp and tmparchive Turn off tmparchive when not needed

+TODO: scheduler config options from jper app settings (delete_routed etc)

+Running the scheduler is straightforward.
+Start a new terminal screen and enter the following command:

+screen
+cd ~/jper/src/jper
+python scheduler.py

+TODO: check the scheduler starting command

+NOTE: the scheduler scripts make some assumptions about how the SFTP accounts are configured and used by publishers.
+In particular, the scheduler will expect them to be on the same machine, and in a certain location.
+See below for configuring SFTP, and keep this in mind when scaling up - whilst the jper app code can be easily scaled to run the service on multiple machines, the scheduler will need to be only on the machine that has the sftp accesses configured.
+Whilst other scheduled operations could run on mutliple machines, there is no handling in place to ensure notifications do not then end up being processed on multiple machines - so, keep the scheduler running only on one machine.
+When the scheduler processes notifications, those would be POSTed into the pool of machines running the app anyway, so the actual work of dealing with them after they are processed out of the SFTP directories will be spread across the pool.

+ADMIN: check regularly that the scheduler is running, or no incoming notifications will be processed (although they also will not be lost).
+This can be monitored using your preferred app monitoring tools, or manually.

+ADMIN: check that any local copies of processed files being held in ftptmp are being removed - they should only be there temporarily during processing.
+Also, any files in the sftpusers directories should be getting processed and removed if the scheduler is running properly, so check there too.

+ADMIN: if the tmparchive option is being used to make sure an exact copy of files as recevied from publishers is being kept, keep an eye on how much storage is being used.

-### Setting up SFTP on a JPER machine
+### Setting up SFTP on a JPER app machine

+SFTP is configured on the first jper app machine, to ensure secure access for publishers to deposit articles via FTP.
+The publisher accounts are created and managed via the jper software, so the machine just needs to be configured to give those user accounts SFTP rights.

-configured app1.router2.mimas.ac.uk to receive sftp requests. create a group called sftpusers sudo groupadd sftpusers
+First, create a group called sftpusers

+sudo groupadd sftpusers

-created a directory for sftpusers that must be owned by root sudo mkdir /home/sftpusers
+Then created a directory for sftpusers that must be owned by root sudo mkdir /home/sftpusers

-edited the /etc/ssh/sshd_config to put this at the end commented out the main PasswordAuthentication param so it could be added to the following matches Match Group !sftpusers
+Edit the /etc/ssh/sshd_config

+sudo vim /etc/ssh/sshd_config

+Comment out the default PasswordAuthentication parameter in the file, then put this at the end:

+Match Group !sftpusers
     PasswordAuthentication no